DimaAllikvee/feedback-board/README.md

 ---

-## 8. Professional Defense Questions & Answers (Grade "A" Criteria)
+## 8. Professional Defense Questions & Answers

 ### Q1: How is the connection between Coolify, the client, and PocketBase secured, and why would unencrypted HTTP be dangerous?
 > **Answer:**